-The United Nations World Tourism Organization (UNWTO) recognizes that the tourism sector is a leading sector and is one of the important keys to regional development and increasing welfare for the community.
-UNWTO data (2013) shows that
+The 6 nited Nations World Tourism Organization (UNWTO) recognizes that the tourism sector is a leading sector and is one of the important keys to regional development and increasing welfare for the community.
+UNWTO data (2013)3 nows that the contribution of the tourism sector to world GDP is 9%, 1 out of 11 jobs are created by the tourism sector, and the contribution to the value of world exports is USD 1.4 trillion or equivalent to 5% of exports that occur in the world (Singh et al., 2021).

-Based on the National Long-Term Development Plan (RPJPN) 2005-2025, all development sectors in Indonesia must apply the principles of sustainable development.
+Based In the National Long-Term Development Plan (RPJPN) 2005-2025, all development sectors in Indonesia must apply the rinciples of sustainable development.
 In the context of tourism, the paradigm of tourism development has evolved from mass tourism to sustainable tourism.
-Based on the Quebec Declaration specifically states that eco-tourism is essentially a form of tourism that adopts the principles of sustainable tourism (Abrianto et al., n.d).
+Based on the Quebec Declaration specifically states that eco-tourism is essentiall that adopts the principles of sustainable tourism (Abrianto et al., n.d).
 Based on the analysis of TIES, the growth of the ecotourism market ranges from 10-30% per year, while the overall growth of tourists is only 4%.
 In 1998, the WTO estimated the growth of eco-tourism at around 20%.
 The growth rate in the Asia Pacific region ranged from 10-25% in the mid-1990s (Wondirad, 2020).

 The emergence of tourism as one of the fastest-growing industries has significantly contributed to the economic growth of countries in the world.
 Tourism has creatednew jobs, increased incomes, and a trade balance.
 However, the development of the tourism industry often ignores social and environmental aspects and only pursues economic benefits (Manzoor et al., 2019).
-Therefore, in this 4.0 revolution era, sustainable tourism has become a very popular topic among experts practitioners based on increasing public awareness about the importance of protecting nature and the environment for economic sustainability and development (Verma et al., 2022).
+Therefore, in this 4.0 revolution era, sustainable tourism has become a very popular topic among experts and practitioners_based on increasing public awareness 12bout the importance of protecting nature and the environment for economic sustainability and development (Verma et al., 2022).

-Based on a report issued by the World Tourism Organization (WTO), nature tourism has become an alternative tourism activity and has developed in the tourism world since the 1990s.
+Based on a report issued by the Vorld Tourism Organization (WTO), nature tourism has become an alternative tourism activity and has developed in the tourism world since the 1990s.
 With the tendency of global, regional, and national communities to return to nature, people's interest in traveling to unspoiled places is getting bigger (Saarinen, 2021).
-This interest is a driving eISSN1303-5150 factor for developing tourism-oriented to the natural environment or what we know as eco-tourism or ecological tourism, or it can also be called eco-tourism.
+This interest is a driving factor for developing tourism-oriented to the natural environment or what we know as eco-tourism or ecological tourism, or it can also be called eco-tourism.
 This fact is the antithesis of tourism activities that have developed so far, which are more supportive of the pattern of mass tourism (Beall et al., 2021).